What Expats Need to Know About Japan’s Work Culture

 Punctuality and Appearance

 Even five minutes late is rude.
-There is a conservative dress code and preference for no jewelry and plain clothes.
+There is a conservative dress code and a preference for no jewelry and plain clothes.

 Communication Style